 Paragraph 13 is amended to include the following: “If more than 10% of the building is taken by condemnation, Lessee may terminate this Lease as of the date when possession thereof is taken by public authorities.
 Lessee shall be entitled to any compensation paid by the condemnor for Lessee’s relocation expenses, loss of business goodwill and/or trade fixtures, without regard to whether or not this Lease is terminated pursuant to the provisions of this Paragraph.
 All alterations and utility installations made to the Premises by Lessee, for purposes of condemnation only, shall be considered the property of the Lessee and Lessee shall be entitled to any and all compensation which is payable therefor.
 In the event that this Lease is not terminated by reason of the condemnation, Lessor shall repair any damage to the Premises caused by such condemnation.”

-Paragraph 15 First Sentence Subsection (b) is deleted in its entirety and restated as follows: “The leased Premises shall be deserted or vacated or the lessee demonstrates an intention to desert or vacate prior to the expiration or termination of this Lease without providing a commercially reasonable level of security;”
+Paragraph 15 First Sentence Subsection (b) is deleted in its entirety and restated as follows: “The leased Premises shall be deserted or vacated or the lessee demonstrates an intention to desert or vacate prior to the expiration or termination of this Lease without providing a commercially reasonable level of security, so long as Lessee is maintaining the Premises and Lessee is not in default under any provision of the Lease;”

 Paragraph 24 is deleted in its entirety and restated as follows: “Premises shall only be used for Manufacturing/Warehouse purposes, general and administrative offices, and such other lawful purposes and uses incidental thereto.”

+LESSEE’S WATER/SEWER CONTINGENCY

+The Lease and all addenda have been signed and fully executed in anticipation of Prince George Utility District (“PGUD”) being able to provide sufficient water and sewer to the Lessee for its operations.
+Sufficient water and sewer equate to:

+Water 100,000gpd; Sewer 2,000gpd by Jun 1, 2022

+Water 180,000gpd; Sewer 4,000gpd by Jun 1, 2023

+Water 240,000gpd; Sewer 6,000gpd by Jun 1, 2024

+Lessor shall cooperate with Lessee’s reasonable requests for information needed to conclude said water and sewer requests from PGUD and provide a “class A” industrial hookup.
+If PGUD is unable to commit to provide sufficient water and sewer by December 1, 2021, Lessee may terminate the Lease or request an extension of this contingency and Lessor may grant any such extension as it deems is reasonable in its sole discretion.
+Lessee may remove this contingency within the above stated time period or during any extension by executing a Removal of Contingency Certificate.

 EARLY OCCUPANCY RENT FREE

 Upon the Lease and Addendum being fully executed, appropriate damage deposit received, Lessee has provided proof that the utilities have been transferred, proof of insurance has been secured with a copy of the insurance policy and certificate of insurance naming Lessor as additional insured, the Lessee may occupy the Premises pre-term rent free from Lease execution to February 28, 2022 (“Early Occupancy”).
 Prior to Early Occupancy, the parties will walk through the Premises together and once completed will execute an Acceptance of Premises and Acknowledgment of Lease Commencement notice.
 During Early Occupancy, the Lessee shall be subject to all other terms and conditions of the Lease.